torvalds/linux/Documentation/teaching/labs/deferred_work.rst

    jiffies_value = seconds_value * HZ ;
    seconds_value = jiffies_value / HZ ;

-The kernel mantains a counter that contains the number of jiffies since the last boot, which can be accessed via the :c:macro:`jiffies` global variable or macro.
+The kernel maintains a counter that contains the number of jiffies since the last boot, which can be accessed via the :c:macro:`jiffies` global variable or macro.
 We can use it to calculate a time in the future for timers: